manumorante/frontend-assignment-co/README.md

 ## Notes

 - **Auto Barrel Files**: I usually work with an extension that creates and maintains `index.ts` files with all exports.
 It's very convenient for development and allows for cleaner components.

+- **Real File Name**: I use a plugin to see the actual component name, even if the file is `index.tsx`.
+For example, `/Footer/index.tsx` appears as `Footer (components)` in my tab.
+Still, I prefer naming files after their components for clarity, as not all developers use this setup.

 ## Testing Approach